Spencer / Bob Nolan)

 Pioneers and other groups.
 It is still a favorite.
 The recording you are

 listening to as you read this was made by Rex Allen Jr. and the Reinsmen.
+It was

-"Blue Prairie" sheet music was first published in "Sons of the Pioneers Original
+8, 1936 and the sheet music was first published in "Sons of the Pioneers Original

 Songs of the Prairie" No. 3 by CROSSE & WINGE INC, 1937.